 Understanding the Formula for the Half‑Life of a First‑Order Reaction

 The half‑life ( t½ ) of a first‑order reaction is a fundamental concept in chemical kinetics that describes the time required for the concentration of a reactant to decrease to half of its initial value.
-That's why this parameter is essential for predicting how fast a reaction proceeds, designing reactors, and evaluating the stability of pharmaceuticals, pollutants, and radioactive isotopes.
+But this parameter is essential for predicting how fast a reaction proceeds, designing reactors, and evaluating the stability of pharmaceuticals, pollutants, and radioactive isotopes.
 In this article we will derive the first‑order half‑life equation, explore its practical implications, compare it with other reaction orders, and answer common questions that students and professionals often encounter.

 1. Introduction to First‑Order Kinetics